wp-plugins/external-featured-image/readme.txt

 like to use those images as featured images for your pages and posts.
 This plugin lets you do this easily!

-**UPDATE!** NelioEFI is now compatible with virtually all themes!
-Read the FAQ section for more information on how it works.
+**Notice** Sometimes, external featured images are not visible.
+Please, check the FAQ section to discover how to solve the issue.

 = Featured On =